 Source: David Rumsey Historical Map Collection, Virginia (1903)

 The Surry Lumber Company mill in Dendron closed in 1927.
 The nearby Surry, Sussex and Southampton Railroad, another narrow-gauge line carrying timber products to Scotland Wharf on the James River downstream from Claremont, closed in 1930.
-The Southern Railway abandoned the narrow-gauge Claremont Branch a few years later.3
+The Southern Railway finally abandoned the narrow-gauge Claremont Branch in 1932.
+The Gray Lumber Company arranged to maintain the track in order to operate its own trains, which carried timber to the mill at Waverly.
+The stretch north of Waverly was used until 1933, and the track south of Waverly was kept operational until 1938.6

 Claremont Wharf is still identified on maps, but the railroad line linking the James River to Emporia was abandoned during the Great Depression